viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 #### By exploring these materials, you will be able to:
 - Define data security and access management best practices
-- Understand the FEGA metadata schema and how the objects are linked to each other
+- Understand the EGA metadata standard and it's minimal requirements
-- Identify data models specific to a diseases (e.g. COVID-19 data model) and apply them when needed
+- Identify data models specific to a domain (e.g. COVID-19) and apply them when needed
 - Comprehend the (meta)data flow within the FEGA Network

 ## Data security